Open Source · Apache 2.0

 ComponentWhat It DoesLanguage

-SyncLite Client Interactive CLI for SyncLite devices.
-Connect directly (embedded) or via HTTP to a SyncLite DB server.
-Execute SQL, inspect data, test pipelines.
+SyncLite Client Interactive CLI for inspecting and querying SyncLite devices.
+Connect directly to an embedded device or through SyncLite DB over HTTP.
 CLI

-SyncLite Job Monitor Unified operations dashboard.
-Start, stop, schedule, and monitor all Consolidator, DBReader, and QReader jobs from a single web UI.
-Supports cron scheduling and alerting.
+SyncLite Job Monitor Unified operations dashboard for scheduling and monitoring Consolidator, DBReader, and QReader jobs from a single web UI.
 Java WAR

 Contact